G1OJS/wsjt_all/README.md

  - What's more meaningful, SNR or number of times a callsign is received over a time window?

 ## Outputs
-[**Note** I have just uploaded V1.4 with the addition of single all.txt file processing, and need to update the section below a little]
+[**Note**: *I have just uploaded V1.4 with the addition of single all.txt file processing, and need to update the section below a little*]

 After you run the program, you will find a 'plots' folder in which you will find plots like this: